VenWer82/Vue-tutorial-app/README.md

 Learn to build real-world applications using Vue 3!
 This workshop will teach you the ins and outs of Vue by having you start from scratch and learn the various architectural approaches as we scale up.
 Throughout the workshop, you’ll piece together tools from the Vue ecosystem (like Vite, Vue Router, and Pinia) to build a complete application!

-By participating along with us in the workshop, you'll learn:

 - Learn Essential Vue Concepts
 - Learn Components, Directives, and Options API